-The name is an interesting one, given its very minimal but still somewhat pointed similarity to Charney’s first venture, American Apparel.
-Charney’s chosen moniker this time around is especially interesting, as it will almost certainly present some significant battles when Charney applies for federal trademark rights.
+The name is an interesting one, given its somewhat minimal but still pointed similarity to the moniker of Charney’s first venture, American Apparel.
+This time around, the name is especially interesting, as it will almost certainly present some significant battles when Charney applies for federal trademark rights (he has not yet done so).
 Why?
-Well, because the “Los Angeles Apparel Company” mark is descriptive, that’s why.
+Well, because the “Los Angeles Apparel Company” mark is descriptive, that is why.

-Given that Charney’s new company name has a very specific geographic element, which is what makes it descriptive in the first place – additional considerations come into play.
-The Lanham Act – the federal statute that governs trademark law – and the U.S. Trademark Trial and Appeal Board (“TTAB”) – a body within the U.S. Patent and Trademark Office (“USPTO”) responsible for hearing and deciding certain kinds of trademark cases, including appeals – have very specific rules that govern geographic marks.
+Given that Charney’s new company name has a very specific geographic element to it, which is what makes it descriptive in the first place – additional considerations come into play.
+In fact, there are some very specific rules that govern geographic marks.

-According to the Lanham Act, no trademark will be registered if it “[c]onsists of a mark which ... when used on or in connection with the goods of the applicant is primarily geographically descriptive of them.” (§ 2(e)(2), 15 U.S.C. §1052).
+For instance, according to the Lanham Act (the federal statute that governs trademark law in the U.S.), no trademark will be registered if it “[c]onsists of a mark which ... when used on or in connection with the goods of the applicant is primarily geographically descriptive of them.”
 Marks that are primarily geographically descriptive may only be registered upon a showing of a secondary meaning.

 (1) The primary significance of the mark is a generally known geographic location;